 EV vs Petrol

 Nissan Leaf owners may find slightly different premiums due to specialist EV repair costs and battery considerations.
-Some insurers offer EV-specific discounts.
+Some insurers offer EV-specific discounts that can help.

 Tips to Save on Nissan Insurance in Australia

-Practical ways to reduce your Nissan insurance premium without sacrificing cover.
+Practical ways to reduce your Nissan insurance costs without cutting important cover.

 1

-Nissan premiums can vary by $300+ between providers for the same cover.
-Always get at least 3 estimates before choosing.
+Nissan premiums can vary by $300 or more between providers for the same cover.
+Gather at least three estimates before committing to a policy.

 2